-The Texas Tech Police Department employs 57 officers and 39 civilian employees.
-The officers are licensed by the Texas Commission on Law Enforcement and are fully commissioned by the State of Texas.
+Officers of the Texas Tech Police Department are licensed by the Texas Commission on Law Enforcement and are fully commissioned.

-The Texas Tech Police Department employs Crime Prevention Specialists available to offer presentations on a number of topics, including personal safety, burglary/theft prevention, sexual assault awareness, active shooter awareness, and drug and alcohol awareness programs.
-In addition, these officers will discuss crime prevention with any student, faculty or staff member
+The Texas Tech Police Department offers presentations on a number of topics, including personal safety, burglary/theft prevention, sexual assault awareness, active shooter awareness, and drug and alcohol awareness programs.

 Texas Tech University Ethics Center

-The Ethics Center works to increase its reach to domestic as well as international students in the learning community.
-The development of the Compassionate Ethics Program gives student social, sorority, and fraternal organizations a place to post their service work so that it may be viewed by the center’s more than 2,000 partner agencies around the world.
-To enrich the knowledge base for students on ethical challenges both domestically and internationally that confront graduates today, the Ethics Center partners with the Carnegie Council for Ethics in International Affairs increasing ethical awareness across diverse disciplines.
-As reported by the Ethics Center Fulbright Specialist, students appreciate that “ethics singularly is not about doing right but how to prevent doing harm.”
-Through the Ethics Center Texas Tech University constructs an affirmative environment that encourages continued exploration of students’ awareness of ethics.
+The TTU Ethics Center works to increase its reach to domestic as well as international students in the learning community.
+The development of the Compassionate Ethics Program gives student social, sorority, and fraternal organizations a place to post their service work so that it may be viewed by the center’s more than 3,500 partner agencies around the world.
+The TTU Ethics Center partners with the Carnegie Council for Ethics in International Affairs to celebrate Global Ethics Day through panel discussion on difficult topics, such as Human Migration from Threats, The Equator Principle, Climate Issues, Women & Equity, Race, and Community Relations.
+As reported by the TTU Ethics Center Fulbright Specialist, students appreciate that “ethics singularly is not about doing right but how to prevent doing harm.”

 For additional information, see www.ethics.ttu.edu.